ConfederacyOfGaia/Gaia/dms-guide.md

 The party takes a job to transport goods from Squamusport to a neighboring city, overland.
 The caravan is ambushed by bandits, who want to steal the goods the party is transporting.
 Similar to [Bandit Attack](#bandit-attack).

+Once they arrive in the city, play through [Sunless Citadel](https://www.dndbeyond.com/compendium/adventures/tftyp/a1/the-sunless-citadel).

 ### Smugglers

 The party gets a job making a covert delivery from someone they meet in a tavern, to a neighboring town.
 Once they make the delivery, they'll be known by the local [thieves guild](#thieves-guild), who might have work them.